-- In 2021, monitoring was carried out in France, Germany, Hungary, Italy, Poland, Spain and the United Kingdom - Disease pressure in 2021 was low across Europe.
-DMI field performance was good. - Sensitivity data presented for 2016 to 2021 confirmed that the situation was overall stable within the range of variability detected during the last 20 years. - In 2020, monitoring was carried out in Belgium, Czech Republic, Denmark, France, Germany, Hungary, Italy, Poland and United Kingdom. - In 2019, monitoring was carried out in Czech Republic, France, Germany, Poland, and United Kingdom. - A limited monitoring in New Zealand in 2019 showed sensitivity ranges comparable to European populations.
+- In 2022, monitoring was carried out in Czech Republic, Denmark, Germany, France, Italy, Latvia, Lithuania, Poland and United Kingdom - Sensitivity data presented for 2016 to 2022 confirmed that the situation was overall stable within the range of variability detected during the last 20 years. - In 2021, monitoring was carried out in France, Germany, Hungary, Italy, Poland, Spain and the United Kingdom - In 2020, monitoring was carried out in Belgium, Czech Republic, Denmark, France, Germany, Hungary, Italy, Poland and United Kingdom.

-• Differences in the sensitivity are significantly a.i. and regionally dependent.
+- In 2019, monitoring was carried out in Czech Republic, France, Germany, Poland, and United Kingdom. - A limited monitoring in New Zealand in 2019 showed sensitivity ranges comparable to European populations. - Differences in the sensitivity are significantly a.i. and regionally dependent.
 Higher resistance factors were observed only for particular DMIs, especially in France, Germany and UK, but also to a lesser extend in Belgium.

-Presentation of monitoring data 2020: Bayer, Syngenta
+Presentation of monitoring data 2022: Bayer,

-- Field performance of amine-based products was good. - In 2020 monitoring was carried out in Czech Republic, Denmark, France, Germany, Poland, Slovakia and United Kingdom. - Sensitivity data presented confirmed that the situation in 2020 was stable remaining in the range of variability seen over more than 25 years in monitoring carried out by other FRAC member companies.
+- Field performance of amine-based products was good. - In 2022, monitoring was carried out in Czech Republic, Denmark, Germany, France, Italy, Lithuania, Poland and the United Kingdom - • - In 2020 monitoring was carried out in Czech Republic, Denmark, France, Germany, Poland, Slovakia and United Kingdom. - Sensitivity data presented confirmed that the situation in 2022 was stable remaining in the range of variability seen over more than 25 years in monitoring carried out by other FRAC member companies.